Lufax Faces Securities Class Action Lawsuit

 Emily J. Thompson, a Chartered Financial Analyst (CFA) with 12 years in investment research, graduated with honors from the Wharton School.
 Specializing in industrial and technology stocks, she provides in-depth analysis for Intellectia’s earnings and market brief reports.

-- Investigation and Follow-Up Actions: Hagens Berman is investigating whether Lufax intentionally violated accounting rules, urging investors to report losses and encouraging witnesses to assist in the investigation to ensure corporate transparency and compliance.
+- Investigation and Compensation: Hagens Berman is investigating whether Lufax intentionally violated accounting rules, urging investors who suffered significant losses to submit claims, highlighting deep concerns over corporate governance and compliance.

 See More